 |Library Quick Links|

-Brown University Library offers state-of-the-art data visualization facilities for graduate students in the Digital Scholarship Lab (DSL).
-The DSL enables scholars across the disciplines to engage with research data using advanced visualization hardware and software, to examine and compare high-resolution digital content, and to experience audiovisual media in a setting unique on Brown’s campus.
-The space complements other visualization resources on campus, including the Center for Computing and Visualization’s CAVE and the Granoff Center for the Creative Arts.
+State-of-the-art data visualization facilities are available at the Rockefeller Library’s Patrick Ma Digital Scholarship Lab (DSL).
+The DSL enables scholars across disciplines to engage with research data using advanced visualization hardware and software, to examine and compare high-resolution digital content, and to experience audiovisual media in a setting unique on Brown’s campus.
+The space complements other visualization resources on campus, including the Center for Computing and Visualization CAVE and the Granoff Center for the Creative Arts.

-The Sidney E. Frank Digital Studio provides a unique and exciting intellectual hub for digitally enhanced scholarship at Brown.
-Expanding on the concept and functionality of the adjacent Patrick Ma Digital Scholarship Lab, infrastructure and staff in the Digital Studio facilitate both short-term and extended engagements with academic questions that benefit from the infusion of technology and new methodologies in research and learning.
+The Sidney E. Frank Digital Studio at the Rockefeller Library provides a unique and exciting intellectual hub for digitally enhanced scholarship at Brown.
+Expanding on the concept and functionality of the adjacent Digital Scholarship Lab, infrastructure and staff in the Digital Studio facilitate both short-term and extended engagements with academic questions that benefit from the infusion of technology and new methodologies in research and learning.
 Open to all faculty and students, the Studio contains a soundproof audio/video recording suite, a 3D scanner, and more.

 Students can place requests for books from the collections of Columbia, Cornell, Dartmouth, Duke, MIT, University of Pennsylvania, Princeton, Harvard, Johns Hopkins, University of Chicago, Stanford, and Yale.
 In addition, both print books and journal articles (in pdf form) from several thousand research libraries worldwide are available through interlibrary loan.
 Use easyBorrow to request books that Brown does not have or that are checked out from the Library’s collection.

-Library staff can help you work more effectively as a student, scholar, and instructor.
-The Online Course Reserves Access (OCRA) system is used to put text, audio, and video materials on reserve for classes.
-Please see the staff in any of the libraries for assistance with a wide range of library services, or contact the Library via chat on the Library’s website.
+The Online Course Reserves Access (OCRA) system is used to place text, audio, and video materials on reserve for classes.
+Anything placed on reserve in OCRA will also be accessible to students in Canvas.
+Please see the staff in any of the libraries for assistance, contact the Library via chat, or email [email protected].

 John D. Rockefeller, Jr. Library

-The John D. Rockefeller, Jr. Library, otherwise known as “the Rock,” is the primary teaching and research library for the humanities and social sciences.
-Reference services, interlibrary loans, and reserve items are available on the entrance level (Level 1), as well as a café.
+The John D. Rockefeller, Jr. Library, known as “the Rock,” is the primary teaching and research library for the humanities and social sciences.
+Reference services, interlibrary loans, and reserve items are available on the entrance level (Level 1).
 On Level 2, graduate students have exclusive ID-swipe access to the Vincent J. Wernig Graduate Student Reading Room.

 The Sciences Library

-The tallest building on campus at 14 stories, the Sciences Library, otherwise known as the "SciLi," supports research in medicine, psychology, neural science, biology, chemistry, earth, environmental, and planetary sciences, physics, engineering, computer science, and pure and applied mathematics.
+The tallest building on campus at 14 stories, the Sciences Library, known as the "SciLi," supports research in medicine, psychology, neural science, biology, chemistry, earth, environmental, and planetary sciences, physics, engineering, computer science, and pure and applied mathematics.
 The Friedman Study Center, located on Level A, includes computer clusters and library services.
-There is a café in the lobby.
+The [email protected] space is located on the 11th floor.

 John Hay Library

-Built in 1910 and renovated in 2014, the John Hay Library houses the Library’s Special Collections and Archives.
+The John Hay Library houses the Library’s Special Collections and Archives.
 The classic and grand Willis Reading Room is open to all for quiet study.
-The Gildor Family Special Collections reading room is open to all Brown community members as well as the public.
-The Hay's Special Collections materials can be requested through Aeon.
+The Gildor Family Special Collections reading room is open to all Brown community members as well as the public via appointment.
+The Hay's Special Collections materials can be requested online with an account in the Hay’s request system.
+The Hay is also available as a primary source laboratory for instructors and students.
+The Hay hosts over 150 class sessions from nearly all Brown departments each year, and staff are available to teach sessions and to help graduate students learn about researching and teaching with primary sources.

 Orwig Music Library